-About the Community Buildings Retrofit initiative
+Why a Community Buildings Retrofit initiative?

-Buildings that serve a community purpose are cornerstones of strong, vibrant communities.
-Community buildings also tend to consume the most energy and have the highest levels of GHG emissions and operating costs of all buildings owned by municipalities and not-for-profit organizations.
+Buildings that serve a communal purpose are cornerstones of strong, vibrant communities.
+But community buildings also tend to consume the most energy and have the highest levels of GHG emissions and operating costs of all buildings owned by municipalities and not-for-profit organizations.

-FCM's Community Buildings Retrofit initiative helps municipalities and their partners retrofit community buildings while managing their capital expenditures and minimizing ongoing operating and maintenance costs.
+FCM created the Community Buildings Retrofit initiative to help municipalities and their partners retrofit community buildings while managing their capital expenditures and minimizing ongoing operating and maintenance costs.
 Through this initiative, FCM aims to help municipalities and their partners reduce GHG emissions from community buildings by at least 50 percent within 10 years and by at least 80 percent (i.e., near net-zero GHG emissions) within 20 years.
-CBR also provides support for standalone retrofits that achieve GHG reductions of at least 30 percent in the near-term.
+FCM also provides support for standalone retrofits that achieve GHG reductions of at least 30 percent in the near term.